KarlaFuGue/Day-planner/README.md

 - <!--What was your motivation?-->
 Nowadays, people' day to day consist to switch from one taks to the following one
 - <!--Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+(Note: the answer is not "Because it was a homework assignment.")-->
 This small planner, is just a little bit of help to be more organised, and make the best of the user's time.
-- <!--What problem does it solve?
+- <!--What problem does it solve?-->
 The planner will help the user to manage time effecively

 ## Installation